ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/archive-linkedin-data.md

 Use a native connector in the Security & Compliance Center in Office 365 to import and archive data from LinkedIn Company pages.
 After you set up and configure a connector, it connects to the account for the specific LinkedIn Company page (once every day), converts the content messages posted to the Company page to an email message format, and then imports those items to a mailbox in Office 365.

-After the LinkedIn Company page data is stored in a mailbox, you can use Office 365 compliance features such as Litigation Hold, Content Search, In-Place Archiving, Auditing, and Office 365 retention policies to Instant Bloomberg data.
+After the LinkedIn Company page data is stored in a mailbox, you can use Office 365 compliance features such as Litigation Hold, Content Search, In-Place Archiving, Auditing, and Office 365 retention policies to LinkedIn data.
 For example, you can search for these items using Content Search or associate the storage mailbox with a custodian in an Advanced eDiscovery case.
 Creating a connector to import and archive LinkedIn data in Office 365 can help your organization stay compliant with government and regulatory policies.

 ## Before you  begin

-- You must have the sign-in credentials (email address or phone number and password) of a LinkedIn user account that is an admin forL the LinkedIn Company Page that you want to archive.
+- You must have the sign-in credentials (email address or phone number and password) of a LinkedIn user account that is an admin for the LinkedIn Company Page that you want to archive.
 You use these credentials to sign in to LinkedIn when setting up the connector.

 - The user who creates an LinkedIn Company Page connector must be assigned the Mailbox Import Export role in Exchange Online.
 This is required to access the **Archive third-party data** page in the Security & Compliance Center.
 By default, this role isn't assigned to any role group in Exchange Online.
 You can add the Mailbox Import Export role to the Organization Management role group in Exchange Online.
 Or you can create a role group, assign the Mailbox Import Export role, and then add the appropriate users as members.
 For more information, see the  [Create role groups](https://docs.microsoft.com/Exchange/permissions-exo/role-groups#create-role-groups) or [Modify role groups](https://docs.microsoft.com/Exchange/permissions-exo/role-groups#modify-role-groups) sections in the article "Manage role groups in Exchange Online".